Daniel Storms is a Belgian brutalist abstract painter working at the intersection of architecture, silence, and memory.

 Influenced by the monumental presence of the Barbican Centre and the radical housing vision of Cité Radieuse, his work engages in a dialogue with 20th-century architectural thought while remaining distinctly contemporary.

-Storms’ recent exhibitions across the UK, Belgium and the Netherlands mark a shift toward increasingly architectural compositions: heavier forms, sharper divisions, and a heightened awareness of spatial rhythm.
+Storms’ recent exhibitions across the UK, Belgium and the Netherlands mark a shift toward increasingly architectural compositions.

 Size : 160cm x 140cm Year : 2025 layers and a striking dramatic feel.
 “Chaque ligne cherche à tenir.
 Chaque texture dit une fissure.”